Isle of the Dead (Zelazny novel)

-As to the novel's inspiration, Zelazny noted, “This was a spin-off from the novelette I did called ‘This Moment of the Storm.’
+As to the novel's inspiration, Zelazny noted that “This was a spin-off from the novelette I did called ‘This Moment of the Storm.’
 Actually, it wasn't the guy I was interested in, at first.
 I wanted somebody that was born in the twentieth century, who had made it aboard one of these generation starships where he'd been frozen and spent generations getting to this new planet which proved habitable.
 By the time he got there, they’d invented a faster-than-light drive, because several centuries had gone by and they’d become more sophisticated.
 Earth had much higher technology, and he had the means of going back fast if he wanted to, but he didn't.
 He wasn't sure he was happy on the world he'd reached, though, and decided to go out and try a few others, since it was easy to do.
 There were still time dilation effects and, through making a few sharp investments here and there, with so much time passing, he became quite wealthy.
 He also happened to become the oldest human in the galaxy, and because of the fancy new medicine he was in very good shape.
 He also just happened to have been through the initiation ritual which would make him a god in this other religion, even though he didn't believe in it wholeheartedly.
 But it was the concept of the big expanse of time that interested me."